Read on to discover five different stand lights that’ll fit with your budget.

 The Kootek will light a typical stand’s bookplate with almost perfectly even illumination across the surface.
 This is in contrast to older filament bulbs which often left the extremities of the page dark and hard to read.

 A potential drawback of this light is that both the AC and USB power cords are only 6 feet.
 That may sound long but in practice, it is quite short.
-For gigs, the light will most likely have to be powered by battery.
+For gigs, the light will most likely have to be battery-powered.

-In summary, the Kootek Clip-On Music Stand Light is a fantastic bargain.
-You’re getting a lot of light at a price that’s right!
+In summary, the Kootek Clip-On Music Stand Light is a fantastic bargain for the price.